josiasmat/pitch-circles/README.md

 Currently available in english (`en`), spanish (`es`) and portuguese (`pt`).

 It tries to automatically detect the user's preferred language.
-If you want to use a specific language, append `/?lang=` followed by the desired language's code to the URL.
+If you want to use a specific language, append `?lang=` followed by the language code to the URL.

 If you want to contribute with another translation, copy one of the files inside the `locale` folder and change the strings accordingly.
 After that, send me an e-mail (see below) with your translation file.